 A student who changes from one school to another school is subject to regulation under the NMAA transfer rule.
 A student-athlete is ineligible for varsity competition for one year in any sport they played the prior season at the high school level while at a previous school.
 The NMAA allows 8th graders to play at the high school level.
 Oak Grove would prefer that such participation be the exception and not the norm when the sport is played at the Logic level.
+8th graders who are interested in competing at the Rhetoric level must speak to the Athletic Directors regarding the procedure.
 In such circumstances where 8th graders do participate at the high school level, they will be subject the NMAA transfer rule.